 For a tourist trip to Austria for less than 90 days, you will need a Schengen visa (category C) - except if your country is not listed on the visa-free list.
 Please note that Schengen is by no means a work permit!
-As well as for study in the country, you will need a special visa for study in Austria, type D.
+As well as for study in the country, you will need a special D type visa for study in Austria.

 To apply for a visa (tourist or student visa to Austria) to the Embassy, this state should be either the only destination on the trip, or you plan to spend the most days here.
 If you plan to spend the same number of days in several countries, you can apply for registration at the embassy of any of these countries.
-It is recommended to issue a visa of the country that is planned to be the first (to be carried out from the Russian Federation), since the stamp stamped in your passport at the customs office will be stamped only in the first country of travel.
+It is recommended to issue a visa of the country that is planned to be the first, since the stamp marked in your passport at the custom will be stamped only in the first country of travel.

 Pay attention to the following features:

-Before submitting documents directly (including a student visa to Austria), you must fill in the consent for the processing of personal data on your public passport .
-If you are a sponsor of a trip for another person, the official form of the sponsorship letter is mandatory (a copy of the civil passport must be attached to it).
+Before submitting documents (including a student visa to Austria), you must fill in the consent to process of personal data on your public passport.
+If you are a sponsor of a trip for another person, the official form of the sponsorship letter is mandatory (a copy of the civil passport must be attached).

 In order to cancel a visa (including a study visa to Austria), before submitting documents for a new one it is necessary to fill out and present a special form about cancellation of the old one.